 “The health, morale and welfare of our servicemembers is our first priority.
 The insight of our Advisory Councils is invaluable in helping our association determine how to better serve the military community.”

 Additionally, the councils were instrumental in increasing MOAA’s market share among the currently serving population, while sustaining paid membership by:

 - Showcasing the benefits of paid membership to fellow currently serving officers

 - Providing recommendations on enhancing member value, targeting key audiences, strengthening advocacy messages and additional research to enhance efforts to reach the currently serving community.

-- Offering valuable insights on MOAA’s marketing campaigns to strengthen their appeal to prospective members and spouses; recommendations aligned well with current initiatives and offered insights into where MOAA can expand and improve in 2021 and beyond.
+- Offering valuable insights on MOAA’s marketing campaigns to strengthen their appeal to prospective members and spouses; recommendations aligned well with current initiatives and offered insights into where MOAA can expand and improve.

 - Sharing personal stories to bring relevant and current context to prospective members, resulting in MOAA’s successful Officer-to-Officer campaign.

 What Is Expected of Advisory Members?

 - A strong commitment to MOAA evidenced by support through membership.
 Membership is not required to apply, but PREMIUM or LIFE membership is required to serve on the council.

 - Availability to participate in virtual meetings on a quarterly basis (teleconference options are available).
 Meetings are typically held in the evenings from approximately 6:30-8:30 p.m.
 Eastern, but can vary.
 Council members also are invited to participate in MOAA’s annual Advocacy in Action activities on Capitol Hill, as well as periodic legislative meetings.